Judging will be by panel headed by a chairman. Judges are independent industry professionals picked for their relevant

 This award will be given to the job that best exemplifies the capabilities and strengths of digital print and finishing.
 This may include extended gamut printing, using additional colours, fluorescent or clear inks or toners, personalisation/variable data capability (at least three samples will be required to confirm this), printing on unusual substrates, digital embellishment (each item potentially different) or other special effects techniques.

-Labels that use digital printing to deliver additional benefit to the customer.
+Labels and packaging that use digital printing to deliver additional benefit to the customer.
 That may include making high-quality products available for micro and small businesses in addition to providing agile supply chains and reduced inventory and waste.

 The use of post-press processes to add durability, visual appeal/perceived value and differentiation to finished products.
 Judges will be looking for evidence that the finishing processes provided clear benefits.
 These may be through the format, feel and appearance of the job, or reduced time, cost and material usage.